jvisser/golden-axe-32x-edition/doc/entityanimation.md

         ; Struct Sprite
           dc.b    yOffset             ; Relative to EntityInstance.entityY
           dc.b    size                ; VDPSprite.size format
-          dc.w    relativePatternId   ; Pattern id relative to EntityInstance.spriteBaseTileId (also contains H flip) dc.b    xOffset             ; Relative to EntityInstance.entityX
+          dc.w    relativePatternId   ; Pattern id relative to EntityInstance.spriteBaseTileId (also contains H/V flip)
+          dc.b    xOffset             ; Relative to EntityInstance.entityX
 ```

 The sprite patternId stored in `.relativePatternId` is relative to `EntityInstance.spriteBaseTileId`.
 I.e. add them to get the absolute tile address.
-`.relativePatternId` also contains the horizontal flip bit if applicable.
+`.relativePatternId` also contains the flip bits if applicable.

 `EntityInstance.spriteBaseTileId` is set as follows:
 - By the map entity load system.